 Whether you're an investor who is generally bullish on EVs or you're generally interested in growth opportunities, Rivian is a compelling consideration.
-Let's look at the steps needed to park Rivian stock in your portfolio and some things to consider before investing in the EV maker.
+Below, we’ll walk through how to purchase Rivian shares, what to consider before investing, and other ways to gain exposure to the EV maker.

 How to buy Rivian stock